GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

 Users with a WOG account and who needs a TechPass account.

 ?>- Public officers using an **SE-GSIB** device need to submit a [service request](https://go.gov.sg/seed-techpass-support) to create their TechPass account.<br>- Alternatively, users can receive onboarding invitations for TechPass and SEED provisioning, which is optional, via the [**TechBiz Portal**](https://portal.techbiz.suite.gov.sg).
-For more details, see the [**TechBiz documentation**](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/).
+For more information, see [**TechBiz documentation**](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/).

 ## Prerequisites